Saumya2708/PAN_CARD_OCR/README.md

 # PAN_CARD_OCR

+# NAME THE IMAGE FILE OF PAN AS pancard.jpg

 #This repository contains easy-ocr-demo-notebook.ipynb file which detects PAN number and date of birth from the PAN card.

 # FINAL OUTPUT :